Joe Biden’s Election Victory Was Driven By Big Technology Companies, ‘The Washington Times’ Claims

 “Put bluntly, Big Tech played a pivotal role in Joe Biden’s apparent victory and Donald Trump’s defeat.”

 The Washington Times pointed to a Media Research Center study released on Monday that found that Twitter “censored, suppressed and limited” the president and his campaign on 543 occasions since 2018.
-Conversely, Twitter has never done the same to Joe Biden and his campaign.
+Conversely, Twitter had never done the same to Joe Biden and his campaign.
 The publication’s analysis also pointed to Instagram and its purportedly irrelevant fact-checks of the president, as well as Google’s YouTube, which it accused of obscuring content that leans left.

 According to the editorial, the head of state was right to veto the 2021 National Defense Authorization Act due to its lack of focus on reigning in social platform powers but won’t gain enough support from Republican lawmakers.